Xahau/xahaud/formal_verification/README.md

 This is still a model-to-code cross-check, not a proof that the C++ implements the Lean model.
 Its value is narrower and practical: if a production formula, decision ladder, or helper predicate changes without the formal model changing too, the gated unit test fails.
+The formal CMake target invokes Lake on each formal-enabled `rippled` build and lets Lake decide whether its own artifacts are current; CMake does not trust an existing source-tree archive by timestamp.
-Lake still writes build artifacts under the Lean workspace's `.lake/` directory, so keep this option as a local/CI confidence build rather than a release packaging input.
+Lake still writes build artifacts under the Lean workspace's `.lake/` directory, and the Conan recipe intentionally excludes that directory from exported sources, so keep this option as a local/CI confidence build rather than a release packaging input.